mbarker84/humane-web-manifesto/src/sections/03-manifesto.md

 Our websites should be built with web standards, and utilise progressive enhancement.
 They should function across different devices, in different languages and under different environmental conditions.

-### Open and transparent
+### Transparent

-The motivations and intent of a website should be made clear to users.
-It should be easy to find out who owns and funds a website.
+The motivations and intent of a website should be made clear to the people using it.
+It should be easy to find out who owns, funds, and creates content for a website.

 ### Independent